jbcoe/value_types/DRAFT.md

 `operator bool` or `has_value` member function.
 Accessing the value of an `indirect` or `polymorphic` after it has been moved from is erroneous behaviour.
-We provide a `valueless_after_move` member function that returns `true` if an object is in a valueless state to allow explicit checks for the valueless state in cases where it cannot be verified statically.
+We provide a `valueless_after_move` member function that returns `true` if an object is in a valueless state.
+This allows explicit checks for the valueless state in cases where it cannot be verified statically.

 Without a null state, moving `indirect` or `polymorphic` would require